Hamster003/Personal-Site/content/resume.md

 Leadership

+-   Running and planning camp programing for a 600 camper camp along side a team of 5 other individuals at Adventurers Day Camp

 -   Leading a small group through different activities at various locations throughout the city at Adventurers Day Camp.

 -   Planning and executing event assembly.

 -   Coaching my team through the CyberPatriot competition.